GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     - Remove as much of Kookybotz / dead code as possible
   - TeleOp
     - **Use PositionControl for extension**
-    - More angles for pitch
-    - Provide basic control for climbing
     - Basic Limelight AprilTag
-    - Basic Servo movement (decide controls)
   - Autonomous
     - Study jerking
     - Drive to fixed position on mat